fireundubh/playwithfire/pyro.md

 #### Setting up projects for packaging

 1. Add the `Archive` attribute to the `PapyrusProject` node.
 Set the value to the relative or absolute path to the destination BSA/BA2 archive.
-You can use a folder path and the BSA/BA2 package will be named after the PPJ, but if you specify a file name with a `.bsa` or `.ba2` extension, the BSA/BA2 package will be named as given.
 2. Add the `CreateArchive` attribute to the `PapyrusProject` node.
 Set the value to `True`.
 3. Compile as normal and the compiled scripts will be automatically packaged.

+**Note:** The `Archive` attribute supports both file and folder paths.
+For folder paths, the BSA/BA2 package will be named after the PPJ.
+For file paths with a `.bsa` or `.ba2` extension, the BSA/BA2 package will be named as given.

 #### Packaging other assets